numericalalgorithmsgroup/MLFirstSteps_Azure/README.md

 ## Requirements

-To follow this tutorial you will need either:
+To follow this tutorial you will need:

+* A copy of the tutorial files from the git repository hosted at https://github.com/numericalalgorithmsgroup/MLFirstSteps_Azure

+And either:

 * A system with git, ssh, and the [Azure CLI] installed and logged in to a valid account.
 If you are using Windows, the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)